Zulko/moviepy/docs/getting_started/quick_presentation.rst

 And here are a few uses for which MoviePy is NOT the best solution:

 - You only need to do frame-by-frame video analysis (with face detection or other fancy stuff).
-This could be done with MoviePy in association with other libraries, but really, just use OpenCV or SimpleCV, these are libraries that specialize in these tasks.
+This could be done with MoviePy in association with other libraries, but really, just use imageio_, OpenCV_ or SimpleCV, these are libraries that specialize in these tasks.
 - You only want to convert a video file, or turn a series of image files into a movie.
 In this case it is better to directly call ``ffmpeg`` (or ``avconv`` or ``mencoder``...) it will be faster more memory-efficient than going through MoviePy.